"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Lee (30:10)

-They'll make a journal reversal afterwards.
-So once the actuals come in, that journal reversal will be automatically entered.
+They'll make a journal reversal afterward.
+So once the actuals come in, the journal reversal will be entered automatically.

 Caleb (30:15)